Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 Contract research expenses are when a business performs qualified research on behalf of the taxpayer.
 In this case, 65% of the amount paid to the non-employee can be considered a qualified expense.

-How to Claim the Oregon Semiconductor R&D Tax Credits?
+How do you claim the Oregon Semiconductor R&D tax credits?

 A desk with documents with TAX written on it, a calculator displaying numbers symbolizing tax calculations and project management.